Becoming an Estate Executor

 After the Appointment

-Once you have been appointed executor, you can begin the bulk of the estate liquidation and settlement process, keeping in mind that you now have a fiduciary duty to act in the best interests of the estate.
+Once you have been appointed executor, you can begin the bulk of the estate settlement process, keeping in mind that you now have a fiduciary duty to act in the best interests of the estate.

 See Executor Guide for an overview of estate settlement in general, Probate for the court-supervised aspects of estate settlement in particular, and Timeline for an overview of tasks by time period.